 The tours are FREE; however, advanced registration is REQUIRED, and space is limited.
 Registration link coming soon.

-Newport Shop at the Dock Tours run for about 90 minutes.
+The tours run for about 90 minutes.

 Meet at the sidewalk by Dock 5 at the Port of Newport on SW Bay Boulevard in Newport.
+Please arrive early to find parking.

 The tours are FREE; first-come, first-serve basis.
 Groups of 5 or more should contact 541-648-6816 ahead of time to make arrangements.
+Tours may be possible at additional times, as needed, for larger groups.

 Please wear comfortable walking shoes as docks can be slippery and move underfoot.
 During lower tides, the ramp to access the docks in Garabaldi can be quite steep.
 If you have any concerns or need accommodations, please email Angee Doerr or call (541) 648-6816 for the Newport tours and email Amanda Gladics or call (503) 325-8573 for the Garabaldi tours.